ritikachavan/Adapt/README.md

     REFUNDED
     = excluded

+📌 RUN VARIABILITY

+The deterministic reconciliation layer is reproducible.

+AI-assisted investigation results may vary between runs because the underlying models are probabilistic.

+The figures above represent one recorded run of the current synthetic dataset.

-These figures are generated from the current synthetic dataset and are not presented as production financial performance metrics.
+These figures are not presented as production financial performance metrics.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━